 After browsing and lot of thinking, I decided to go to North Korea, or officially called DPRK (Democratic People’s Republic of Korea) in Summer 2014.
-This trip is not cheap, but for once life time travel experience, it’s worth it.
+This trip was not cheap, but for once life time travel experience, it’s worth it.
 Personally, I was excited to feel the atmosphere of the country rather than only visiting tourist attractions.

-To visit this country, you have to go on tour which I know most of the travel agencies base in Beijing, China, but I heard there is company managing this trip from Russia as well.
+To visit this country, you have to go on tour which I know most of the travel agencies base in Beijing, China, but I heard there was company managing this trip from Russia as well.
 At the time I went with Koryo Tours, an experienced company organizing trip to DPRK.
 The person in charged was very nice to answer my non-stop emails about the trip before I confidently sent my application.

-I was quite nervous for about two weeks waiting for confirmation of my payment, since I didn’t have any experience transferring money abroad.
-Then, I was so relieved when I got email telling they received my money afterwards.
+I was quite nervous for about two weeks waiting for confirmation of my payment since I didn’t have any experience transferring money abroad.
+I was so relieved when I got email telling they received my money afterwards.
 There was no way out, I must go.

 Besides leaving as a group with random people, you may take private tour by yourself or with your own buddies.
 Its price is definitely different, you can choose which place you wanna go though.

 - travel insurance.
 If you don’t have any, ask the agency to issue it (mine was about 40 EUR);

 Any thing you need to know?
-Feel free to ask me more!
+Feel free to ask me below!